Eamon Quinn – County Armagh

-Jimmy McLarnin, one of 12 children, was born on December 19 1907, at Hillsborough, Co Down.
-The family emigrated to Canada when he was three, and spent seven years on a prairie farm at Mortlach, Saskatchewan, before moving to Vancouver.
-Young Jimmy began boxing at 10, after getting into fights while defending his newspaper-selling pitch on street corners.
+Jimmy McLarnin, one of 12 children, was born December, 1907, at Hillsborough, Co Down .
+The family emigrated to Canada when he was three.
+They were seven years on a prairie farm at Mortlach, Saskatchewan, before moving to Vancouver.
+Jimmy began boxing at 10, after getting into fights while defending his newspaper-selling pitch on street corners.

 By 1927 his ring earnings had already topped $100,000, some of which he sent home to buy a house in Vancouver for his parents and eight of the other children.

 McLarnin's right hand was his feared weapon.
 He hit harder and more accurately than any of his contemporaries; and, although it became more damaged as his career progressed, McLarnin compensated by increasingly relying on his developing skills.
 His renowned durability meant that he was stopped only once in 77 contests.

 There was a moment when he was adjudged "washed up" after a former featherweight world champion broke his jaw, but McLarnin proved unstoppable.
 On May 29 1933 he won his first world title by knocking out his opponent, Corbett III, in 2 min 37 sec in Los Angeles.
 He was twice world welter-weight boxing champion.
 He beat the greats winning 63 out of 77 fights before retiring from the ring in November 1936 a wealthy man.